EvoBioWolf/2024_CORVID_demography/README.md

 # 2024_CORVUS_demography

-See [pipeline.md](./pipeline.md) for all analyses done, except Jaatha, which is documented in a separate markdown.
+See [pipeline.md](./pipeline.md) for a detailed documentation of all analyses done, except Jaatha, which is documented in a separate markdown.
 All scripts are stored in the folder [scripts](./scripts/).
 Intermediate files (such as the input files for [Fastsimcoal](./scripts/fastsimcoal/)) are stored in respective subfolders with the scripts

 All analyses are conducted using LRZ BioHPC, LRZ CM2, and LRZ AI clusters.
 Pipeline written by Chyiyin Gwee (contact chyiyingwee[@]gmail.com)